mucommander/mucommander/package/readme.txt

 - The free space indicator within the status bar is updated quicker for 'ext4' and 'btrfs' UNIX file systems.
 - The trash icon and free space indicator remain visible in the status bar when a file with a long name is selected.
 - The 'commons-net' library that is used for connecting to FTP servers has been upgraded to version 3.8.0
+- The timeout for showing 'quick search' results is configurable via the 'Preferences' dialog.

 Localization:
 -